SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 ## Importing your Azure DevOps repositories into SonarQube
 Setting up the import of Azure DevOps Server repositories into SonarQube allows you to easily create SonarQube projects from your Azure DevOps Server repositories.
 This is also the first step in adding pull request decoration.

 To set up the import of Azure DevOps repositories:

 1. Set your global settings
 1. Add a personal access token for importing repositories

 ### Setting your global settings
 To import your Azure DevOps repositories into SonarQube, you need to first set your global SonarQube settings.
 Navigate to **Administration > Configuration > General Settings > ALM Integrations**, select the **Azure DevOps** tab, and click the **Create configuration** button.
 Specify the following settings:

 - **Configuration Name** (Enterprise and Data Center Edition only) – The name used to identify your Azure DevOps configuration at the project level.
 Use something succinct and easily recognizable.
 - **Azure DevOps server collection URL** – Your full Azure DevOps Server collection URL.
 For example, `https://ado.your-company.com/DefaultCollection`.
 - **Personal Access Token** – An Azure DevOps Server user account is used to decorate Pull Requests.
 We recommend using a dedicated Azure DevOps Server account with Administrator permissions.
 You need a [personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=tfs-2017&tabs=preview-page) from this account with the scope authorized for **Code > Read & Write** for the repositories that will be analyzed.
-This personal access token is used for pull request decoration.
-You'll be asked for another personal access token for importing projects
+This personal access token is used for pull request decoration, and you'll be asked for another personal access token for importing projects in the following section.

 ### Adding a personal access token for importing repositories
 After setting these global settings, you can add a project from Azure DevOps Server by clicking the "+" in the upper-right corner and selecting **Azure DevOps**: